zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

     - Authentication is service-dependent
     - It is recommended to use the Authentication and Authorization Service for authentication

-- **zOSMF**
+- **z/OSMF**

-    - THe zOSMF isn't per se part of the API Mediation Layer but it's the default authentication provider.
+    - z/OSMF is not itself part of the API Mediation Layer but z/OSMF is the default authentication provider.

 ## Authentication endpoints